LiamKarlMitchell/InfiniteSky/README.md

 * [hexy] - hexdump, binary pretty-printing
 * [async] - Higher-order functions and common patterns for asynchronous code
 * [jshint] - Static analysis tool for JavaScript
-* [socket] - Socket is a connect clone for simple socket based applications
+* [socket] - Socket is a connect clone for simple socket based applicationsad
 * [netmask] - Parse and lookup IP network blocks
 * [node.js] - evented I/O for the backend
 * [mongodb] - A NoSQL DB that is awesome